Magnetic Field Amplification via Protostellar Disc Dynamos: Dynamo Model

 Taking $\bar{B}_{R} \propto \exp(\sigma \Omega t)$ we find growth rates

 Taking $\alpha_d \ll 1$ we approximate

 Substituting back into (\ref{eq:integrated_induction}) we find

 The toroidal field component is primarily generated by the differential rotation of the disc.
 It is also the dominant contribution to the magnetic field.
 Therefore, at late times when the matter and magnetic pressure in the disc are in equilibrium, we expect the toroidal component to saturate.
-This would imply that the radial field should also saturate, to a value proportional to $\sqrt{\alpha_d}$.
-For this reason, we scale all our magnetic field plots to $\sqrt{\alpha_d}$.
-Also, for $\alpha_d,\alpha_{\eta} \ll 1$ the growth rate $\sigma \propto \sqrt{\alpha_d}$ and we scale all times by a factor of $\alpha_d^{-1/2}$.
+Equation (\ref{eq:bfield}) implies that the radial field will also saturate, to a value proportional to $\sqrt{\alpha_d}$.
+For this reason, we scale all our magnetic field plots to $\sqrt{\alpha_d}$ (see Section \ref{sec:stellar_multipoles}).
+Equation (\ref{eq:growth_t}) shows that for $\alpha_d,\alpha_{\eta} \ll 1$ the growth rate $\sigma \propto \sqrt{\alpha_d}$ so we scale all times by a factor of $\alpha_d^{-1/2}$ (see Section \ref{sec:growth_rate}).
 We note that requiring a positive growth rate $\sigma > 0$ implies $N_d \gtrsim 1/3$.
-Though we have neglected order one numbers, this provides an inuitive picture for why there is a critical dynamo number - if the diffusion time scale is too fast compared to the dynamo time scale then the field will diffuse away and never grow.
+Though we have neglected order one numbers, this provides an intuitive picture for why there is a critical dynamo number - if the diffusion time scale is too fast compared to the dynamo time scale then the field diffuses away and never grows.
 Stepinski \& Levi (1988) found purely growing dynamo modes for dynamo number $R_m = \left( R/h\right)^{3/2} \alpha_d/\alpha_{\eta}^2 \sim 100$ which agrees with this result up to some $\mathcal{O}(1)$ numbers.